huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

 * `public_bind_type` - (Optional, String, ForceNew) Binding type of an EIP.
 The value can be either of the following: auto_assign not_use bind_existing The default value is not_use.

+* `number_of_cn` - (Optional, int, ForceNew) Specifies the number of CN.
+If you use a large-scale cluster, deploy multiple CNs.

+* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the cluster.

 ## Attributes Reference